-This guide details how the Aggregated Metered Baseline Method of the NSW Energy Savings Scheme (ESS) operates, the method eligibility requirements and how to calculate energy savings.
+This guide details how the Aggregated Metered Baseline Method of the NSW Energy Savings Scheme (ESS) operates under the NSW Energy Savings Scheme (ESS), what eligibility requirements apply for this method, and how energy savings are calculated.
 This guide should be used by:

-- applicants who are seeking accreditation, to assist them in completing their application, and - those persons already accredited (Accredited Certificate Providers (ACPs)), to assist them in accurately calculating energy savings for this method.
+- applicants who are seeking accreditation, to assist them in completing their application, and - ▼ those persons already accredited (Accredited Certificate Providers (ACPs)), to assist them in accurately calculating energy savings for this method.